wp-plugins/easy-quiz/readme.txt

 2. Just cut and paste your questions on to your post.
 3. Results without server submit -- all the work is done on your readers' machine.
 4. View results at any point, and continue the quiz.
 5. Detailed help on the admin page.
-(WIP)

 = Pro Version =